 How to Dress Classy for People with Disability

-• Tailor your clothing.
-If you can’t find clothing that fits well off the rack, consider getting it tailored.
+- Tailor your clothing.
+If you can’t find clothing that fits well, get it tailored.
 A good tailor can transform even the most basic clothing into something chic and stylish.

 The takeaway